 For instance, if you’re a new sunscreen brand you might spend time building an attractive Instagram profile before summer.
 Perhaps you’ll invest in an influencer campaign that a beauty editor of a high-profile fashion magazine comes across and then decides to feature your product in an article that links to your website.

-Because link building opportunities are indirect on social media, acquiring these links should be part of your link building strategies but not the sole focus.
+Because link building opportunities are indirect on social media, acquiring these links should be part of your link building campaigns but not the sole focus.
 You should also be aware most social media platforms automatically add the nofollow tag, meaning they won’t count towards your backlink profile unless you use a plugin like Pretty Links to create dofollow URLs.

 Sponsored links are paid advertisements in the form of hypertext links that show up on search results pages when their keywords match specific search queries.
 Their main purpose is to advertise a company’s products or services and increase conversion-ready traffic to your website in a short time.